OSHA’s 7 Elements to Creating a Safe and Healthy Workplace

 As you gain support within the four walls of your company, you should also demand a commitment to health and safety from your host employers, contractors, and staffing agencies.
 This means they must communicate the same worksite hazards and protection procedures.
 Before beginning work, host employers, contractors, and staffing agencies should coordinate work planning and scheduling to identify and resolve any conflicts affecting safety or health.

 This is just a high-level look at what it takes to develop a health and safety program, based on OSHA recommendations, that will help you meet your legal requirements.
-If you’d like a deeper dive, check out our recent webinar: Solve the Maze of OSHA Regulations - A Guide to Compliance Readiness.
-We also have a white paper coming out soon that takes a deeper dive into OSHA and the steps needed to build a successful Safety Plan.
+If you’d like a deeper dive, check out our eBook Be OSHA-ready Every Day: A Guide to Compliance Readiness that takes a deeper dive into OSHA and the steps needed to build a successful Safety Plan.

-And if you’d like some more personal, individualized attention, feel free to reach out to discuss an OSHA Compliance Assessment and implementation assistance by emailing firstname.lastname@example.org
+And if you’d like some more personal, individualized attention, please contact us to discuss an OSHA Compliance Assessment and implementation.